 Selective School Preparation

-Selective school preparation — built for the exam, not the curriculum
+Selective school preparation — built around the exam format, not the curriculum

 Selective school exams do not test what students learned last term — they test reasoning, pattern recognition, and the ability to solve unfamiliar problems under time pressure.
-Edvora's 213 selective-tagged templates are designed to match the real exam format, not the classroom curriculum.
+Edvora's selective-entry question types are modelled on the real exam's format and structure, not the classroom curriculum.

 What do selective school tests actually assess?